javalogicuser/pihole/README.md

 Create custom pi-hole blocklists to block unwanted traffic to a network.

 Disclaimer

 This project is in no way affiliated with the core Pi-Hole project or organization.
 This project was created as a contribution to the community by providing high quality blocklists.
 Use at your own risk.

+Working on the porn blocklist first, with more to follow....